 Can I check my PowerShell version from remote computers?

 Yes!
-There is a specific cmdlet that PowerShell offers so that you can check for which PowerShell version is installed on remote computers.
+There is a specific cmdlet that PowerShell allows you to check which PowerShell version is installed on computers that you control remotely.
 Use the Invoke-Command snippet, which you edit from the following template:

 Invoke-Command -ComputerName comp1 -ScriptBlock {$PSVersionTable.PSVersion} -Credential $cred